leighton/ienabler/README.md

 ienabler
 ========

-A non-official shell script that automates telnet logins to the University of Canterbury's internet enabler.
+A unofficial shell script that automates telnet logins to the University of Canterbury's internet enabler.

 Usage: